vaimo/composer-patches/docs/DEVELOPMENT.md

 Note that when dealing with bug-fixes, developer MUST use the lowest MAJOR version as starting point that has said bug/issue rather than just fixing it on the latest line.

+> **Note:** As of 2025 although we have major branches for versions 3 and 4, these have not been maintained!
+There's
+> also currently no intention to do so, since master branch (version 5) is so far ahead of the two.
+If there's ever
+> going to be version 6 of the package, then we should continue the practice of maintaining also past major versions.
+> Until then this instruction about using lowest major release branch can be ignored!

 ## Commands

 ```shell